blueyed/pytest/doc/en/warnings.rst

     -- Docs: https://docs.pytest.org/en/latest/warnings.html
     ======================= 1 passed, 1 warning in 0.12s =======================

+.. cmdoption:: -W arg

-The ``-W`` flag can be passed to control which warnings will be displayed or even turn them into errors:
+   The ``-W`` flag can be passed to control which warnings will be displayed, and can turn them also into errors:

 .. code-block:: pytest